queil/rooz/README.md

 ### Where secrets may be used

+Expanding a secret needs two things: a configuration that is yours, and your say-so.

+**Your say-so.** A secret is expanded only into a configuration you have released it to.
+Without that, `rooz new` aborts and names the secrets involved.
+Consent with either:

+* `ROOZ_ALLOW_SECRETS=<names>` - a comma-separated list of the secrets you are releasing, e.g.
+  `ROOZ_ALLOW_SECRETS=dbPassword`.
+Anything *not* named is still refused, which makes this safe to leave in your shell profile, and it also covers `rooz update` (which re-renders the configuration on every run).
+* `ROOZ_ALLOW_SECRETS=true` - releases whatever the configuration declares.
+Convenient for CI.
+* `--allow-secrets true` - the same, for a single `rooz new`.

+The reason is that a local `--config` path is not proof of authorship: a repository can ship a config file and its README can tell you to pass it (`rooz new ws --config ./setup.yaml`), and that file then picks the image, entrypoint, install steps and environment your plaintext lands in.
+Naming the secrets keeps a standing consent from covering a file you did not write.

-Secrets are expanded only when the **whole** configuration is one you wrote - a local file passed with `--config`, with nothing else merged into it.
+**A configuration that is yours.** Secrets are expanded only when the **whole** configuration is one you wrote - a local file passed with `--config`, with nothing else merged into it.
 Rooz refuses to expand secrets and fails with an explanation if the workspace also merges:

 * the repository's own configuration - its in-repo `.rooz.yaml`, or a `--config git:...` source;
 * a `bases` layer.
 A base layer is a separate file your config points at; it may be a team overlay or